Megan Cover (pronounced kō-vər) brings to Girls Preparatory School years of experience as both a teacher and school leader.

-For the past 20 years at Tower Hill School (Wilmington, Delaware), Cover has demonstrated excellence in teaching and outstanding initiative and leadership as Head of Upper School.
-While at Tower Hill, she has been instrumental in launching signature programs, enhancing the experience of rising ninth-graders through summer programs, and facilitating improvements to service learning, environmental initiatives, and social justice and wellness programs for Upper School students.
-She tirelessly shepherded her Upper School’s monumental shift to remote learning last spring, celebrated the Class of 2020 with an unforgettable 100th graduation ceremony, and oversaw innumerable details in the reopening of their campus this fall.
+For the past 20 years at Tower Hill School (Wilmington, Delaware), Cover demonstrated excellence in teaching and outstanding initiative and leadership as Head of Upper School.
+While at Tower Hill, she was instrumental in launching signature programs, enhancing the experience of rising ninth-graders through summer programs, and facilitating improvements to service learning, environmental initiatives, and social justice and wellness programs for Upper School students.
+She tirelessly shepherded her Upper School’s monumental shift to remote learning during the pandemic, celebrated the Class of 2020 with an unforgettable 100th graduation ceremony, and oversaw innumerable details in the reopening of their campus in the fall of 2020.

 Cover’s extensive school leadership experience, her commitment to academic excellence, and her ability to create innovative programming made her stand out among the candidates.

 “Most importantly, she is regarded by her current students and peers alike for her collegiality, sincerity, and role as a champion for her school and students,” says Clay Watson, Chair of the Board of Trustees and Co-Chair of the Search Committee.